Recommendations & Conclusions

 By 2027, the Government should review progress with the Soil Reuse and Depot scheme and revised construction codes of practice.
 This should include a consultation with stakeholders on whether these voluntary codes should become mandatory and regulated by an independent body or the Environment Agency.
 The revised 2028 Environmental Improvement …

-Government response.
 The government commits to publishing revised construction guidance by summer 2024 and piloting a Soil Reuse and Depot scheme by December 2026.
-These initiatives will include assessment of voluntary approaches with stakeholder engagement before considering any regulatory models, aligning with …
+These initiatives will include assessment of voluntary approaches with stakeholder engagement before considering any regulatory models, aligning with the committee's call for a …

 34